LumoSQL/not-forking/README.md

 Here are some other meanings for the word "fork" that are nothing to do with Not-Forking:

-* In Fossil, a "fork" is a point where a linear branch of development splits into two linear branches by the same name.
+* In Fossil, a "fork" can be a point where a linear branch of development splits into two linear branches by the same name.
 [Fossil has a forking/branching document](https://fossil-scm.org/home/doc/trunk/www/branching.wiki) .

 * in Git,  a "fork" is just another clone of the repository.